 8. Teaching assistants should maintain a positive outlook

 You should be willing to get involved with any task.
 Readiness to engage in messy or challenging activities and provide practical support, such as gathering resources, is highly valued by teachers.

-TIP: Enthusiastically undertake any task asked of you however mundane or arduous it may seem.
+TIP: Enthusiastically undertake any task asked of you, however mundane or arduous it may seem.

-9. Managing behaviour in the classroom
+9. Managing behavior in the classroom

 TIP: Comply with the behavior management strategy used in the classroom, but do not undermine the teacher.

 10. Finally, a teaching assistant’s role should not be underestimated

 This is because efficiently supporting teachers and students requires hard work and dedication.
 Willingness to devote additional time and effort to ensure the job is carried out to the best of one’s ability is a key characteristic of an outstanding teaching assistant.

 TIP: Work quickly and efficiently whilst also putting 100% into all your duties.

 Teaching assistants are important and valuable members of staff and their role involves more than simply reading with children and constructing displays.
 Teachers rely on their assistants to get physically involved during classroom activities, reinforce the subject knowledge taught in the classroom and emotionally support the pupils where necessary.
 By working together, teachers and their assistants can ensure students engage in high-quality learning experiences.